 To mark our 40th anniversary year, we have produced a new series of Artists Newsletter publications alongside a specially-commissioned series of interviews with artists from the a-n archive, titled 40 Years 40 Artists.
 This year-long programme of activity delves into the rich history of the a-n archive, while also exploring the issues, ideas and areas of practice that are important to visual artists today.

 We have commissioned four new online editions of Artists Newsletter, each focusing on a different decade of a-n’s history.
-Published in January 2021, Artists Newsletter #1 is guest edited by members of the Birmingham-based collective Black Hole Club and explores topics from artists’ working rights and identity politics, to activism, digital arts practice and accessibility.
+Published in January 2021, Artists Newsletter #1: The 1980s is guest edited by members of the Birmingham-based collective Black Hole Club and explores topics from artists’ working rights and identity politics, to activism, digital arts practice and accessibility.

 40 Years 40 Artists